 268 days – Buenos Aires, Argentina (30 days – ending January 23, 2018)

 |Lighthouses always create an interesting photo opp.|

-Of all of the above dates, of course, we’re most excited to head back to the USA to see family and friends.
+Of course, of all of the above dates, we’re most excited to head back to the USA to see family and friends.
 By the time we arrive in Minnesota on May 26, 2017, it will have been (again using the app) as follows since we left Minnesota on October 31, 2012:

 “From and including: Wednesday, October 31, 2012

 To, but not including Friday, May 26, 2017